g2nb/jupyter-wysiwyg/README.md

 ## Installing

-This extension can be installed through PIP.
+This extension can be installed through either PIP or conda.

 > pip install jupyter-wysiwyg

+> conda install -c genepattern jupyter-wysiwyg

 ## Enabling

-This extension can be enabled in Jupyter Notebook by running the following on the command line:
+To enable this extension in Jupyter Notebook 5.2 and earlier you will need to run the following command lines.

+In Jupyter Notebook 5.3 and later, this is automatic and will not be necessary.

 > jupyter nbextension install --py jupyter_wysiwyg